Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 When pressed, this button tests for functionality of the FIRE and OVRHT lamps.
 Under normal conditions, all four lights should light up as long as the button is pressed down.
-If a lamp does not light up, it is likely broken and cannot be trusted on indicating a fire condition anymore.
+If a lamp does not light up, it is likely broken and cannot be trusted to indicate a fire condition anymore.

-The button can also be used in conjunction with the Warning Lights Test switch to confirm detection and continuity performance of the fire and overheat warning systems.
+The button can also be used in conjunction with the Warning Lights Test switch to confirm the detection and continuity performance of the fire and overheat warning systems.

 Holding the Warning Lights Test switch in the WARN TEST position, then